KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/deeper-analysis-movie-sales-data/deeper-analysis-movie-sales-data.md

-﻿
-# Deeper Analysis of Movie Sales Data
+﻿# Deeper Analysis of Movie Sales Data

 ## Introduction

-This lab is optional.
+**This lab is optional**.
 This lab is aimed at people who are accustomed to working with spreadsheets and are comfortable creating sophisticated formulas within their worksheets.
 In this lab we explore how to use the SQL MODEL clause to make SQL more spreadsheet-like in terms of inserting new rows and new calculations into a query.

+Estimated time: 10 minutes

+### Objectives

+- Learn how to combine existing rows within a query create new rows

+- Understand how define new calculations using a spreadsheet-like syntax

 ### Going A Little Deeper